Mosaic ceiling of the Florence Baptistery: Apse

 The double arch over the altar is decorated with busts of Christ, the Virgin Mary, the apostles and prophets, divided into compartments and decorated with leaves, possibly later work from the end of the 13th century.
 On the rectangular apse is a frieze with cherubim and seraphim between clipei, over which are the vault mosaics by Brother Jacopo, which show some connection with those in San Marco Basilica in Venice.

-At either end are mixti-linear figures with inscribed tablets above them – on these are four very ornate capitals in lively colours with very articulated lines, on which stand four telamons, folded to look like wheels.
-The telamons have a lively plasticity and resemble sculptures by the studio of Benedetto Antelami on the facade of Fidenza Cathedral.
-To the left side of the telamons is an enthroned John the Baptist and to the right the Madonna and Child enthroned – both those panels are heavily restored, particularly the heads.
+At either end are mixti-linear figures with inscribed tablets above them – on these are four very ornate capitals in lively colours with very articulated lines, on which four telamons kneel, their heads leant forward enhancing the impression of the figures as turning wheels.
+The telamons have a lively plasticity and resemble sculptures by the workshop of Benedetto Antelami on the facade of Fidenza Cathedral.
+Jacob Burckhardt saw them as a significant original artistic invention and a precursor of later atlantides like the ones on the ceiling of the Sistine Chapel: although carrying symbolic meaning, they predominantly are meant decoratively to fill space and structure it, a task foreign to Byzantine art.

+Between the telamons on the left sits the patron saint John the Baptist on a large throne, a cushion protruding from under him on both sides.
+Similarly, on the right a Madonna enthroned presents an oversized Christ Child on her lap blessing the faithful – both those figures are heavily restored, particularly the heads.
 The thrones are modelled on Carolingian and Ottonian miniature painting.

-The wheel's structure is formed of classical swirls with rays containing candelabra, whose fantastical composition seem to anticipate 15th and 16th century grotesque art.
+The wheel's structure in the center is formed of classical swirls with rays containing candelabra, whose fantastical composition —again with telamons— seem to anticipate 15th and 16th century grotesque art.
 Below is a vase between two facing animals such as deer (recalling Psalm 41's "as the deer seeks water, so the soul seeks God"), birds and strange fish-men with fins on their heads.

 Above is a vegetable motif with a small head in the middle and higher up an angel holding the large central medallion, in which is written "Agnus Dei".
 Around the medallion is inscribed "HIC DEUS EST MAGNUS MITIS QUEM DENOTAT AGNUS" ("here is great God shown as a mild lamb") in gold letters on a red background.
 Between the rays are eight full-length depictions of prophets in Byzantine style with name labels at their feet – anticlockwise these are Moses, Abraham, Isaac, Jacob, Daniel, Ezekiel, Jermiah and Isaiah.